 🎓 Highlights: News, Guides & Events

-Read our last AI newsletter: Anthropic writes Claude’s Constitution
+Read our last AI newsletter: Anthropic’s locked-down Mythos leaks

-Read our last Robotics newsletter: A crawling, detachable robot hand
+Read our last Robotics newsletter: Sony’s new robot has a killer backhand

 See you soon,